alintulu/hbb-notes/index.md

 > In order to complete this lesson you need
 > - [ROOT CERN](https://root.cern/) 6.16 or later installed.
 You can set up ROOT as recommended [here](https://cms-opendata-workshop.github.io/workshop-lesson-root/02-get-root/index.html).
 > - The [Higgs to tau tau analysis example code](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis) installed and running.
+> A stable internet connection to access the input data.
 {: .prereq}

 > ## Helpline